codewaseem/smartphone-supplychain-solidity/README.md

 To run the provided tests, run the following command
 > `yarn test`

+## If you want to test the Front-end connected to rinkeby then everything is already setup just run the following command
+> `yarn dev`
+For testing on local network see below.

 ## How to deploy the smart contract to local network and start the front-end DAPP.
 To deploy the smart contract and start the front-end, run the following command.
 > `yarn deploy`